 on top of the page for information

-THANK YOU TO ALL WHO WORKED SO HARD TO MAKE DECEMBER OPEN STUDIOS SUCH A SUCCESS IN THE PAST .
+THANK YOU TO ALL WHO WORKED SO HARD TO MAKE OUR OPEN STUDIOS SUCH A SUCCESS IN THE PAST .

 THANKS TO ALL OUR GIFTED, TALENTED TENANTS WHO MAKE THE SHADY LEA WHAT IT IS TODAY.